iloveponies/120-hour-epic-sax-marathon/basic-tools.markdown

    changes to any of the projects files.
 A very handy feature, as running plain `lein midje` has a pretty long startup time.

 5. You are now ready to start working with the exercises.
-When ever you encounter an exercise in the material, open the file `src/training_day.clj` and fill the appropriate function.
+Whenever you encounter an exercise in the material, open the file `src/training_day.clj` and fill the appropriate function.
 Run `lein midje` often to see if the tests pass.